MicrosoftDocs/customer-voice/fp-docs/get-started.md

     > [!NOTE]
     > - A Microsoft work account is required for trying the Forms Pro preview.
-    > - Forms Pro preview is not available in school accounts.
+    > - Forms Pro preview is not available for school accounts.
     > - If you get an error while signing up for Forms Pro preview, contact your administrator to enable the Forms Pro preview in your tenant.

 ## Provide feedback on Forms Pro